gvwilson/sensibleadventures/booksters-apprentice.md

 of you."

 An itch woke Erileine a few hours later.
-She shifted on her pile of blankets, listening to Piaerre's soft nasal snore as she tried to figure what wanted scratching.
-The itch seemed to be all over at once.
+She shifted on her pile of blankets, listening to Piaerre's nasal snore as she tried to figure what was wrong.
+It was as if her shirt had ridden up to expose a little bit of skin on a cold day, or a sneeze couldn't quite manage to take shape in the back of her nose.

 *Erileine…* It wasn't a sound.
 It was a *knowledge*.
 Lady Kembe wanted to talk to her…